Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Auto-approve

 High-confidence cases where the data clearly supported approval.
-These moved through in seconds with no human involvement.
+Done in seconds, no human involved.

 Auto-deny